 Sediment Control Products 101 – Understanding the Essentials

 It’s the rainy season again and, for many in the construction industry, this means sediment control is a top priority.
-Excessive runoff from rainfall on jobsites causes sediment to flow into the waterway.
+Excessive runoff from rainfall on job sites causes sediment to flow into the waterway.
 The sediment increases the turbidity of the water, which is harmful to plant and animal life.
-To protect the environment, businesses rely on a variety of sediment control products, each with their own applications and benefits.
+To protect the environment, businesses rely on a variety of sediment control products, each with its own applications and benefits.

 Not to be confused with silt curtains, silt fences are constructed of geotextile filter fabric connected with stakes.
 The geotextile fabric will retain the sediments in place while allowing water to filter through.
 This protects water quality in nearby streams, rivers, lakes, and seas from sediment in stormwater runoff.
 When extra support is required, silt fences are often reinforced with wire backing.

 Pump filter bags or dewatering bags are manufactured from heavyweight nonwoven geotextile filter fabric or specialty woven monofilament geotextiles.
 Their purpose is to filter out sediment during a water pumping project.
 Sediment-laden water is pumped into and through the permeable bag, which retains only the sediment while the filtered water returns to its source.
 The remaining sediment can then be reused or disposed of through the proper methods.

 Turbidity barriers, or silt curtains, are used on worksites in open waters or near shorelines in order to contain sediment-laden water.
 During a dredging project, sediment gets stirred up in the water which is harmful to plants and wildlife if it isn’t contained.
 Floating barriers with geotextile fabrics are used to surround the dredging site and prevent the sediment-laden water from entering the greater waterway.
 They can be floating or custom staked barriers, but the purpose remains the same.